 Where can I find the application form?

-You find the application form on your ETIS (Estonian Research Portal, www.etis.ee) desktop, when logged in.
-In order to get access to ETIS please contact your host institution.
+You can find the application form on your ETIS (Estonian Research Information System, www.etis.ee) desktop, when logged in.
+In order to get access to ETIS, please contact your host institution.

 Can one applicant apply for a project in different R&D institutions?

 An applicant can simultaneously apply for one returning researcher grant.

 What are the cases of reasonable justification when the Evaluation Committee can make a proposition to award the grant to a researcher who has worked abroad less than 2 years?